-3 How do you qualify for a disability exemption?
+How do you qualify for a disability exemption?

-You qualify for a disability exemption if you have an illness or impairment expected to last for at least 30 days, and
+You qualify for a disability exemption if you have a disability or health condition that stops you from working or participating in a Pathways to Work activity, and the condition is expected to last for at least 30 days.